rahimizkfle00/TicketManagementSystem/README.md

 ---

 ## Project Status

-Completed for local testing and colleague review.
+Version 1.0 Completed for local testing and colleague review.